KhronosGroup/glTF-Asset-Generator/Source/ReadmeTemplates/Instancing.md

-These models are intended to test instancing of various attributes.
+These models are intended to test instancing of various properties.

 The following table shows the properties that are set for a given model.